 as an extra wellness bonus.

 Many respected hot tub manufacturers actively promote the fact that hot tubs utilised correctly on a daily basis help to alleviate common symptoms; such as the painful effects of arthritis, back pain; as well as the silent build-up of stress that can be a killer if no positive action is taken.
 Some manufacturers have also incorporated advanced technology within their hot tub designs that are currently helping families to help ease painful skin conditions, and enhance their positive mood levels with specialist lighting, as part of daily or regular hot tub use every week.
 We have a dedicated guide covering our latest advice on buying the best hot tub for you.

-Amateur and professional athletes regularly use hydrotherapy as part of their training and recovery regimes, which are now becoming popular with hot tub owners as well.
+Amateur and professional athletes regularly use a hot tub as part of their training and recovery regimes, which are now becoming popular with hot tub owners as well.
 When you are totally submerged in warm water, as in a hot tub, you will begin to benefit from the life-enriching power of weightlessness.

 When your whole body is immersed in a hot tub it reduces body weight by approximately 90 per cent, relieving pressure on joints and muscles, especially the spine which bears the brunt of modern living.
 Just 20 minutes immersed in warm water at around 37oC also dilates blood vessels and improves circulation, which helps move inflammatory substances away from the joints, muscles and tendons.